 In Minecraft, you can either limit yourself to the numerous tools and blocks offered by the developer, Mojang, or you can install mods to truly capitalize on your investment.
 Moreover, sometime in 2020, you’ll be able to take part in the Super Duper Graphics Pack, an optional piece of DLC that offers more realistic lighting effects and textures to an already amazing game.

-It’s possibly the biggest game in the world right now, so Fortnite Battle Royale is a natural shoo-in for this list.
+Still among the biggest games in the world a few years after its release, Fortnite Battle Royale is a natural shoo-in for this list.
 After all, it is a global phenomenon and among the best PC games to play right now if you like super-competitive online games.
 This is a game people keep coming back to, and that's mostly due to its addictive gameplay and regular updates from Epic.

 Fortnite Battle Royale is actually a game mode for the Fortnite game, but this mode has become so popular, many people consider it a separate game in its own right.
 As with other Battle Royale games, the aim of Fortnite Battle Royale is to fight your way through an ever-shrinking map until you're the last player standing.
 While that might sound simple enough, there's a whole lot of depth to this game once you start playing.